-Future: Interpreting, Social Services, Ethnic Affairs, Tourism & Hospitality Industries, International Relations, The Arts, Commerce, Technology, Science, Education etc.
+Future: Interpreting, Social Services, Ethnic Affairs, Tourism & Hospitality Industries, International Relations, The Arts, Commerce, Technology, Science, Education etc. Higher Tertiary Entrance Ranking.

-Higher Tertiary Entrance Ranking.
+Higher Tertiary Entrance Ranking

-The study of Japanese contributes to student personal development in a range of areas communication skills, intercultural understanding, cognitive development, literacy and general knowledge.
+The study of Japanese contributes to student personal development in a range of areas includina communication skills, intercultural understanding, coanitive development, literacv and general knowledge.
 Learning and using an additional language encourages students to examine the influences on their perspectives and society, and to consider issues important for effective personal, social and international communication.
 It enables students to examine the nature of language, including their own, and the role of culture in language, communication and identity.
 By understanding the process of language learning, students can apply skills and knowledge to other contexts and languages.
 Learning a language engages analytical and reflective capabilities and enhances critical and creative thinking.